urswilke/rtweettree/README.md

 ## Quick dive-in

-To give you a quick understanding of the functionalities of this package, it can first be used to scrape data related to a twitter status id `main_status_id` (using `rtweet` functions under the hood):
+To give you a quick understanding of the functionalities of this package, it can be used to scrape data related to a twitter status id `main_status_id` and all the replies (to replies), quotes, retweets and likes the API provides using `rtweet` functions under the hood.
+The status id is the last number in the url of every tweet on twitter.

 ``` r
 main_status_id <- "1438481824922181635"
 l <- rtweettree_data(main_status_id)
 ```

-This generates a named list of rtweet dataframes:
+This results in a named list of rtweet dataframes:

 ``` r
 l